A Different Story (Deborah Blando album): Recording and composition

+"Brasil/Aquarela do Brasil" is a tribute to the country by the same name.
+Sung in Portuguese, its music and lyrics combines elements of "Brasil" by Cazuza, and "Aquarela do Brasil", featuring Brazilian percussion and American-styled rock guitars.

 Re-release

 Produced by David Wolff, the special edition of the album was aimed at reaching the Brazilian public with the promotion of some tracks exclusively recorded in Portuguese, after Deborah's debut on the world market.
 There are "A Maçã", former success of singer Raul Seixas from the album Novo Aeon (1975), and a new version of the song "Innocence", which presents the second verse in Portuguese.
 "Decadence Avec Elegance" also earned a second version with better-worked vocals.